Skip to main content

 1.2.1 Roster Submission

-Team members must be eligible to compete on behalf of their school as listed in Section 2 of the High School Competition Rulebook.
+Team members must be eligible to compete on behalf of their school as listed in Section 2.
+Team Member Eligibility of the league's Competition Rulebook.

 1.2.2 Substitutions